TomPlum/react-git-log/README.md

 For SS pagination
 - All branches are release on the server-side paginated log.
 I think we're just passing it bad data
 - Is the SS paginated log gonna accept data from multiple branches?
 Because then we need the HEAD commits of each branch
-- Updated READMEs for split prop tables between the two components
 - Check types are all exported okay